top of page

 Some are perhaps obvious, such as in healthcare and customer services, but any role that is people-facing in some way can involve emotional labour, such as the hospitality sector and any management/leadership positions.

-It’s not just about expressing our emotions, but also about any effort we may be exerting to supress or manage them – for example when we’ve had a really challenging day at work but come home to find disharmony in the family and suppress our feelings about our day in an attempt to create a more positive family experience.
+It’s not just about expressing our emotions, but also about any effort we may be exerting to suppress or manage them – for example when we’ve had a really challenging day at work but come home to find disharmony in the family and suppress our feelings about our day in an attempt to create a more positive family experience.

 Emotional labour is a pervasive aspect of life – in our daily performances in this circus of life, emotional labour is the silent act of keeping everyone else’s emotional plates in motion along with our own.